willnorris/imageproxy/README.md

 [codercat URL]: http://localhost:8080/500/https://octodex.github.com/images/codercat.jpg

-By default this disk cache will grow to 100MB.
+By default the disk cache will grow to 100MB.
 You can change this size by using the `-cacheSize` flag.
-The following example will change the cache size to 500MB.
+The following example will allow the cache to take up 500MB of space.

     imageproxy -cacheDir /tmp/imageproxy -cacheSize 500